★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 - Aerospace backlog and book-to-bill

-- Aftermarket revenue mix vs OEM
+- Aftermarket revenue mix versus OEM

-- Quality metrics (field returns, warranty claims)
+- Quality metrics and warranty trends

 Counterarguments